Pyramid-Systems-Inc/Myriad-Mind/README.md

 - Graph registration for immediate discoverability

 ### Enhanced Graph Intelligence
+- **Hierarchical Agent Discovery**: A new "Cortical Column" model organizes agents into broad `Regions` (e.g., "Technology", "Science").
+Agent discovery is now a highly efficient two-step process: the system first identifies the relevant region for a query, then performs detailed relevance scoring only on the agents within that region.
 - Multi‑criteria relevance scoring (expertise, capability, domain, performance, availability)
 - Context‑aware discovery (query complexity, domain indicators)
 - Dynamic agent clustering and background maintenance